Why am I not seeing results from the gym?

-In Part One of this series I talked about having a strong mental game if you want great results from your hard work in the gym.
+In Part One of this series, I talked about having a strong mental game if you want great results from your hard work in the gym.
 Today we talk about what you’ll need to be doing while you are actually exercising to see the greatest results.

 Intent & Focus

 Every day I watch people come to the gym, do their exercises with total crap form then immediately hit their social media feeds or wander around and talk to their friends.
-They weren’t even remotely focused during their exercise and on their breaks they totally remove themselves from what they are at the gym to do.
+They weren’t even remotely focused during their exercise and on their breaks, they totally remove themselves from what they are at the gym to do.
 TO WORK!

 I’d say at least 80 percent of people who come to the gym have very little focus when they exercise.
 This is also exactly why most people who go to the gym see zero results.

 Most people don’t ever think about the muscle groups they are trying to train, they don’t try to push themselves with more reps and better form each week and most don’t record their weights or their rest times at all.
-Exercise reps are usually pounded out at lighting speed with shit form and then they are right back to Instagram or talking to their friend.
+Exercise reps are usually pounded out at lightning speed with total shit form and then they are right back to Instagram or talking to their friend.

 Nine times out of ten this is because the weight people are using is too heavy.
 Somewhere along the way they’ve told themselves they must use super heavy weight and get to the end of the set as fast as possible.
 Trust me when I say the goal isn’t to “finish” your exercise set.
 The goal is to put the muscles you are trying to train under tension (for EVERY rep) for a specific amount of time.
 If the weight is too heavy or you are moving too quickly this will be impossible and your results will be minimal.
 The only thing that might improve is your ego…